 - is free from any obvious defect and complete (eg guards and other safety equipment are not missing) unless it is supplied to be incorporated into another machine

 - is provided with clear instructions

 - carries CE marking and has a Declaration of Conformity, which shows that key health and safety standards have been met

-- produces the least possible vibration in doing the work required - information on vibration levels should be contained in the manufacturer's instruction documentation
+- produces the least possible vibration in doing the work required - find information on vibration levels in the manufacturer's manual

-If the equipment you're thinking of buying doesn't meet all of these rules, or you have any concerns about safety, discuss them with the manufacturer/supplier before you go any further.
+If you have any concerns about safety, discuss them with the manufacturer or supplier before you go any further.

 Disposing of old equipment

 When dealing with old equipment, you must ensure it is safely and properly handled, stored, transported and recovered or disposed of.
-This is known as the duty of care for waste.
+This is your duty of care for waste.
 There are certain laws for disposing of hazardous or electrical waste.
 See duty of care for business waste.

 You may also consider recycling or refurbishing the equipment.
 Browse reuse and recycle business waste.